 Every once in a while, I’m fortunate enough to meet someone through my blog, who has such an amazing story to tell, that I am absolutely compelled to share with you.

-Today, I want to share with you one such story, from someone who’s very quickly developed into a regular source of inspiration, motivation, and friendship for me.
+Today, I want to share with you one such story, from someone who’s very quickly developed into a regular source of inspiration, motivation (even more than my favorite motivational quotes 😉), and friendship for me.

 Her name is Caroline Beaton.